Optimizing the Hit Finding Algorithm for Liquid Argon TPC Neutrino Detectors Using Parallel Architectures: Hit Finding Algorithm

 \section{Hit Finding Algorithm}

 The hit finding algorithm is the last in a series of signal processing algorithms that process the electrical signals induced on the detector wires.
 These signal processing algorithms precede the higher level reconstruction algorithms which directly extract the physics parameters of interest related to the neutrino interaction.
 The charge on each wire is read out with a particular frequency, which means that the detector signal is a binned waveform with one ADC reading per sampling.
-For example, each of the MicroBooNE detector's 8000 wires are read out at a frequency of 2 MHz.
+For example, each of the MicroBooNE detector's 8,256 wires are read out at a frequency of 2 MHz.
 The raw signals first go through a noise filtering algorithm which removes excess noise from the waveform signal~\cite{Acciarri:2017sde}.
-The waveforms are then sent through a deconvolution algorithm which corrects for the electric field response and electronic shaping to produce Gaussian-shaped pulses~\cite{Adams:2018dra}\cite{Adams:2018gbi}.
-The wire regions identified as "regions of interest" (ROI) each contain at least one of these potential Gaussian pulses, which are called "hits", and are identified by the hit finding algorithm~\cite{Baller:2017ugz}.
+The waveforms are then sent through a deconvolution algorithm which corrects for the electric field response and electronic shaping to produce Gaussian-shaped pulsesin waveform intervals identified as "regions of interest" (ROI)~\cite{Adams:2018dra}\cite{Adams:2018gbi}.
+Each ROI contains at least one of these potential Gaussian pulses, which are called "hits", and are identified by the hit finding algorithm~\cite{Baller:2017ugz}.